scolecite/mica-gd355/lectures/proj-parametric-design.md

 To collect the data, you will ask a series of questions (ie. google form) to get to know the participants better.
 The data you collect should be in a table form (ie. google spreadsheet).
 We will then bring into p5.js, and process them.
 You will interpret the data as parameters/variables to determine the visual form/identity (ex. type, color, form, length, etc.).
 Some part can also be generated randomly.
 We will start with 30 different variations, but your system should be flexible and adaptable enough to handle any new data that may be fed into later.

-- visualizing data (aesthetic and functional)
-- context: where it will be used (web? print?)
+Your system should be both functional and aesthetically pleasing.

 ## Challenges
 - strong visual concept
 - consistency, continuity of the visual design
-- represent the company/event's identity through the visual system
+- represent the company/participant's identity through the visual system
 - iterate through design/coding
 - flexibility; adaptability for exceptional cases (ex. very long name, covering the entire range (age, etc.))
+- understand the context - where and how will it be used?
 - documentation (process & result)